66fastback/raspberry-hifi/README.md

 # raspberry-hifi
-Airplay receiver + hifi DAC for raspberry pi
+Software and customizations for building an Airplay receiver + hifi DAC for raspberry pi

 Assumes raspberry pi 3 with either: